What’s involved with Breast Implant Replacement?

 - However, most manufacturers recommend a 10-year life span for their implants (breast prosthesis).

-- Research suggests older, ageing breast implants have higher risks of a future complication
+- Research suggests older, ageing breast implants have higher risks of future complications.

 - nutritional intake, lifestyle factors, illnesses, substance use, smoking and/or chest-impact accidents may also impact your timing for replacement